 Additional 2015 TVR performances deserving special recognition:

-Congratulations to every one who participated this year.
-Special thanks to the folks who organized TVR events across the country and reported the results.
-We raise a frosty glass of black cherry soda in salute to all of you.
+As always, we raise a frosty glass of black cherry soda in salute to each of you.
 And we hope you’ll join us again next year.

 Andy Roth & Mike Persick, TVR Meet Directors

 * * * * *

 I woke around 6:50, fed the cat, drank coffee, ate a bowl of plain instant oatmeal mixed with a banana (my standard pre-race meal these days), and did a little reading.
 At around 8:40, I began my warmup trot to the Temple University Track, which is 2.6 miles from my apartment.
 The temperature this morning was in the high 60s.
 As I jogged to the track, I was already feeling the warmth of the sun.
 The weather this morning reminded me of the marathon conditions at Boston this year–which produced slower-than-usual times–only a bit more humid.
 I began the TVR at 9:10 am with the goal of maintaining a pace at around 5:35 per mile.